jsonb type

 Detail

-s are considered table function and can only be used
+Functions that return Cols are considered table functions and can only be used

 as tables, i.e. you cannot use them as scalar values.
 For example, you can only